cambrian/accumulator/CONTRIBUTING.md

 - When you are ready to submit your branch, create a pull request to `master`.
 A code owner will shepherd your PR through a review process prior to merge.

+## Starting Points
+- Comments in the code labeled `REVIEW` or `TODO` need attention of some sort.
+- You are also welcome to triage and resolve [issues](https://github.com/cambrian/accumulator/issues), particularly those labeled `good first issue`.
+- So little time, so much [code to review](https://github.com/cambrian/accumulator/pulls)...

 ## Notes
 - This repository falls under the MIT License.
 Ensure that your contributions are MIT-compatible (or ask for help if you are not sure).